RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/nlu/selectors/response_selector.md

 - `responses` - All responses defined in the data.
 - `finetune_mode` - If `True` loads the model with pre-trained weights, otherwise initializes it with random weights.
+- `sparse_feature_sizes` - Sizes of the sparse features the model was trained on.

 #### preprocess\_train\_data